Unibeautify/sparser/lexers/style.md

 * **semi** - Describes a `;` character.
 This types value exists to uniquely set semicolon characters apart from other types values.
 * **start** -  Describes `{` and `(` if the parenthesis is part of a map structure.
 * **template** - Describes a token comprising an external template language that is not of start or end types.
-* **template_else** - Various templating langauges commonly offer conditions with else branches.
+* **template_else** - Various template languages commonly offer conditions with else branches.
 Else tokens do not behave the same way as a templates start or end types.
-* **template_end** - Describes the opening sequece for a third party language template tag.
+* **template_end** - Describes the opening sequence for a third party language template tag.
 * **template_start** - Describes the closing sequence for a third party language template tag.
-* **value** - Describes CSS property values, which is generally anything that follows a colon, even if not a known property, but does not immediately preceed some sort of structure opening.
+* **value** - Describes CSS property values, which is generally anything that follows a colon, even if not a known property, but does not immediately precede some sort of structure opening.
 * **variable** - Languages like LESS and SCSS allow defining and referencing from variables.

 ## stack values